 Sexual AddictionBy Dr. Margaret Paul

 Sexual addiction, or using sex addictively, is like any other addiction: it is using something or someone to fill you up or take away your pain.
-Whether you are sexually addicted or using sex addictively depends upon the frequency with which you use sex to fill yourself up or take away your pain.
+Whether you are addicted to sex or using sex addictively depends upon the frequency with which you use sex to fill yourself up or take away your pain.

 - I (occasionally) (frequently) use sex to feel good about myself.